cyb3rxp/awesome-soc/README.md

   * as per MITRE paper (p65):
   ![image](https://user-images.githubusercontent.com/16035152/186418647-c2d30648-fe83-4065-a68c-2db652e21c40.png)

-* 3 diffeent teams should be needed:
+* 3 different teams should be needed:
   * security monitoring team (which does actually the "job" of detecting security incident being fully autonomous)
   * security monitoring engineering team (which fixes/improves security monitoring, like SIEM rules and SOA playbooks)
   * build / project management team (which does tools deployment, SIEM data ingestion, and secific DevOps tasks).